What Cha' Gonna Do for Me

-What Cha' Gonna Do for Me is the Gold certified third solo album by American R&B/funk singer Chaka Khan, released on the Warner Bros.
-Records label in 1981.
+What Cha' Gonna Do for Me is the third solo album by American R&B/funk singer Chaka Khan, released on Warner Bros.
+Records in 1981.
+It was certified gold by the RIAA.

 Overview

 Three singles were released from What Cha' Gonna Do: the Beatles cover "We Can Work It Out" (US R&B #34), the McCrarys cover "Any Old Sunday" (#68) and the album's title track which became a number one hit on Billboard R&B Singles chart.
 On Billboard's charts, the album reached #3 on Black Albums, #33 on Jazz Albums, and #17 on Pop Albums.
-This would be Chaka's highest charting album until her 1980s-era breakthrough I Feel For You.
+This would be Chaka's highest-charting album until her 1980s-era breakthrough I Feel For You.
 Its popularity among jazz audiences was likely due to the inclusion of the Dizzy Gillespie composition "Night In Tunisia" with a guest appearance by Gillespie himself as well as what today would be called a 'sample' of Charlie Parker's legendary four bar alto break from his 1946 recording of the title.
 Khan's vocal interpretation also features lyrics written by the singer herself.
 This album was nominated for Best R&B Vocal Performance, Female in 1981.

 The instrumental intro to "Fate" has been sampled by a host of dance acts all through the 1990s and 2000s, most notably by Stardust on their 1998 hit single "Music Sounds Better With You" and a section of "I Know You I Live You" also features on "Bad Habit" by ATFC & Onephatdeeva feat.
 Lisa Milett.